 He calls it Band Unlocker.
 The little program is designed to bypass the OOBE Setup of the Microsoft Band 2.
 It essentially puts Microsoft Band 2 into the demo mode which was used when it was exhibited in retail.

 Anyone who still owns the wearable can now continue to use it with basic functionality.
 Of course, there’s no longer any smartphone connection and internet services are no longer available.
 Also, it takes an eternity to find an accurate GPS location.
 But at least you have a usable wearable!

-The full instructions can be found at this link.
+A word of warning.
 This is a hack so if you dabble with the program there are no guarantees it will work.

 Like this article?
 Subscribe to our monthly newsletter and never miss out!